 Everyone who works in the school/college, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status checks.
+Governors and all relevant staff will also require section 128 checks.
 (Please note: Disqualification by association checks under the 2018 Regulations, no longer require schools to establish whether a member of staff providing, or employed to work in, childcare is disqualified by association.
 However the relationships and associations that staff have in school and outside (including online) may have an implication for the safeguarding of children in school.
 Where this is the case the member of staff must inform the school.
+We recommend that you seek advice from your HR provider on this matter).

-The setting will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
+The school will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
 In addition risk assessments will be undertaken and professional judgment/experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
 The details of the risk assessment will be recorded.
-See the school Recruitment and Selection Policy/Disclosure and Barring (DBS) Policy and Supervision of Volunteer's Statement
+See the school Recruitment and Selection Policy/Disclosure and Barring (DBS) Policy and Supervision of Volunteer's policy (amend as appropriate).